Here's Our Rant About IMAX Corporation (IMAX)

 Sponsored

-IMAX currently public float of 46.09M and currently shorts hold a 7.75% ratio of that float.
-Today, the average trading volume of IMAX was 703.92K shares.
+The average price from analysts is $19.30, which is $3.13 above the current price.
+IMAX currently public float of 46.10M and currently shorts hold a 7.75% ratio of that float.
+Today, the average trading volume of IMAX was 738.79K shares.

 IMAX’s Market Performance